Storm-Hardening Projects

 PSEG Long Island’s current storm hardening initiative, PowerOn, builds upon work completed as part of the federally-funded FEMA mitigation program by storm hardening even more of the energy infrastructure.
 PowerOn strengthens vulnerable electric distribution lines across Long Island and the Rockaways.
 Specifically, PowerOn upgrades include:

-- Stronger Poles: PSEG Long Island is replacing some existing utility poles with stronger, more durable poles that are capable of withstanding winds up to 135 mph.
+PSEG Long Island is replacing some existing utility poles with stronger, more durable poles that are capable of withstanding winds up to 135 mph.
 The new poles are approximately the same height as the existing poles, have a stronger base and are placed about 3 feet from the current pole locations.
-PSEG Long Island actively coordinates the removal of old poles with other utilities and municipalities.
+PSEG Long Island actively coordinates the removal of old poles with other utilities and municipalities. - Narrow Profiles

-- Narrow Profiles: To help wires deflect falling limbs instead of catching them, PSEG Long Island is installing shorter cross arms atop some poles.
+To help wires deflect falling limbs instead of catching them, PSEG Long Island is installing shorter cross arms atop some poles. - Stronger Wires

-- Stronger Wire: Current wire is being replaces with more resilient and durable wire.
+Current wire is being replaces with more resilient and durable wire. - Upgrading Equipment